From almost shutting down Fathom Analytics to tripling our MRR

 What if website analytics software didn't take your users data to line their pockets from advertising?
 What is website analytics software was simple and trustworthy?
 Here's my new idea (and if this gets enough traction, I'll build it) https://usefathom.com/

-Funny how the initial mockup isn't that far off from our current version in terms of it's goal.
+Funny how the initial mockup isn't that far off from our current version in terms of its goal.

 I did about 3 total hours of work on it, I registered a domain, I put up a static HTML/CSS landing page, added a Mailchimp signup form, and spent the remaining 2.5hrs mocking up what the dashboard would look like.
 This was quite a bit before most other analytics platforms cared about privacy and none considered that analytics could actually be simple.
 I wanted to build a simple website analytics tool that was an alternative to Google Analytics.

 Funnily enough, the tweet and signups instantly took off.
 It got enough traction, even more than I had expected.
 I went looking for a developer to partner with (since my skills are marketing and design), and found out that my friend Danny Van Kooten, maker of MC4WP, was interested in building Fathom with me.
 This was great!